rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

 ### Using `#visible?(context)`

-You can implement `def visible?(context)` in your {% internal_link "base enum value class", "/type_definitions/extensions#customizing-enum-values" %} to hide some enum values from some clients.
+You can implement `def visible?(context)` in your [base enum value class](/type_definitions/extensions#customizing-enum-values) to hide some enum values from some clients.
 For example:

 ```ruby
 class BaseEnumValue < GraphQL::Schema::EnumValue